How to improve productivity in labs

 How can lab productivity be improved?

-• Improve workflow management: Plan experiments so the longest assays are initiated first to enable the shortest timeline possible.
+- Improve workflow management: Plan experiments so the longest assays are initiated first to enable the shortest timeline possible.

-• Put spare time to good use: Utilise time spent waiting for instruments to finish processes by initiating the next batch or experiment to eliminate idle time.
+- Put spare time to good use: Utilise time spent waiting for instruments to finish processes by initiating the next batch or experiment to eliminate idle time.

-• Share workloads between staff: Many hands make light work!
+- Share workloads between staff: Many hands make light work!

 Increasing lab productivity with automation

 Unless a laboratory is manually staffed 24 hours a day, productivity is generally limited to the standard 9-5 working hours.
-By embedding automated technology into a laboratory, productivity can be maximised outside of staffed hours, increasing workflow output with the potential to more than double productivity.
+By embedding automated technology into a laboratory, productivity can be maximized outside of staffed hours, increasing workflow output with the potential to more than double productivity.
 Using these high throughput methods further reduces the turnaround time and increases the volume of work that is completed in a working day, improving the cost-effectiveness of operations (3).

 However, the aim of automation is not to replace the entire laboratory workforce through robotics and digitalisation.
-Instead, automation eases the burden of banal tasks on a skilled workforce, freeing up the hands of trained staff to be utilised elsewhere in the workflow.
+Instead, automation eases the burden of banal tasks on a skilled workforce, freeing up the hands of trained staff to be utilized elsewhere in the workflow.
 For example, automation of a bacterial colony counting workflow can be achieved by connecting a plate carousel to an automated colony counter microscope via a robotic arm.
 Eliminating this daily repetitive task enables staff to dedicate their time to other projects which require greater skill, such as novel research or process development.

-While singular robotic pieces can be beneficial, lab automation productivity is fully realised when multiple steps are automated in tandem, such as the use of the robotic arm in the previous example to fully automate the colony counting process.
+While singular robotic pieces can be beneficial, lab automation productivity is fully realized when multiple steps are automated in tandem, such as the use of the robotic arm in the previous example to fully automate the colony counting process.

-In addition, the training and skills required to use automation machinery will lead to upskilling of the current workforce and further creation of new jobs to assist with the demand for embedding and optimising the latest technology.
+In addition, the training and skills required to use automation machinery will lead to upskilling of the current workforce and further creation of new jobs to assist with the demand for embedding and optimizing the latest technology.
 In today’s laboratory landscape, we see a hybrid working style with laboratories embracing automation, as semi-automated workflows work hand in hand with manual intervention.
 This highlights the potential for its rollout across laboratories globally.

 As automation technology develops, more laboratories will turn to machinery to assist in the day-to-day running of laboratory processes.
 However, as laboratories make this transition, they are met with some obstacles such as the expense and size of the machinery currently available.
 As the demand for automation increases, companies will offer solutions to these current limitations at competitive rates.
-This will in turn bring automated tools to market that are optimised to suit the needs of the end users.
+This will in turn bring automated tools to market that are optimized to suit the needs of the end users.
 The potential for such developments in automation is exponential, and sophisticated technology is being integrated into laboratory settings regularly to overcome the barriers which hinder productivity.

 Adopting automation in laboratories aims to improve the efficiency and productivity of workflows.
-It offers the potential to unlock a sustainable operational standard that is optimised to use personnel and equipment in unison for 24 hours a day at a constant speed.
-A dynamic workforce of humans and machines can drive the innovation of laboratory landscapes to boost productivity, thus maximising the efficiency and effectiveness of processes to provide a streamlined service.
+It offers the potential to unlock a sustainable operational standard that is optimized to use personnel and equipment in unison for 24 hours a day at a constant speed.
+A dynamic workforce of humans and machines can drive the innovation of laboratory landscapes to boost productivity, thus maximizing the efficiency and effectiveness of processes to provide a streamlined service.

 Learn more about how Automata’s lab automation platform can help increase productivity in your lab.